 Here are the most important features that can protect you:

-- Basic protection: The Fair Credit Billing Act offers protection if you buy something that ends up being defective or damaged.
+- The Fair Credit Billing Act (FCBA): The FCBA offers protection if you buy something that ends up being defective or damaged.
 This Act also protects you in the event of unauthorized charges.
 There are certain rules you must follow – such as filing a dispute with your credit card company within 60 days – but it can go a long way toward helping you recover what you spent if you get scammed.

 - Zero liability guarantee: Zero-liability policies mean you’re not held financially responsible if someone uses your credit card fraudulently.
 Most major card issuers have zero liability policies on unauthorized charges in place, including Discover, American Express, Chase, Citi and Capital One.